chrisglein/chrisglein.github.io/heist/rules.md

 Some <span class="obstacle">Obstacle</span> are labeled as "mandatory".
 These function the same as normal, except that if the test fails the

 ## END OF THE ROUND
 After each player has had a turn the round is over.
-Add the tokens for the current round number from the heat track to the bag.
+Add the chips for the current round number from the heat track to the bag.

-Return all tokens in front of players to the bag.
+Return all chips in front of players to the bag.

 If there are no more rounds on the heat track the game is over, proceed to _End Game & Scoring_.